withlimon/Raylib-Game-Template/README.md

 A quick start template for Raylib with Raytmx just in 1  MB size for any IDE/Code Editor of Windows .
 ***
 Just open download this repository as ZIP and Unzip it.Write your code at main.c.
+You can create folders/files here as much as you need to make structured project.But Don't delete/alter prebuilt ones!
 To run the project type in the your IDE/Code Editor Terminal:
 ```lua
 ./run.ps1